snakemode/depict-it/readme.md

   }
 ```

-When a client connects, we keep track of their `metadata` - the `friendlyName`, and then send two messages.
+When a client connects, we keep track of their `metadata` and then send two messages.
 The first, is a `connection-acknowledged` message, that is sent **specifically** to the `clientId` that just connected.

-Then, it sends a `game-state` message, with a copy of the latest `this.state` object, that will in turn trigger all the clients to update their internal state.
+The second is a `game-state` message, with a copy of the latest `this.state` object, that will in turn trigger all the clients to update their internal state.

-There's a little more that happens in our server class (you might notice the currently commented `stateMachine` line) but let's talk about how our game logic works first.
+There's a little more that happens in the server class (you might notice the currently commented `stateMachine` line) but let's talk about how our game logic works first.
 We'll revisit expanded versions of `P2PClient` and `P2PServer` later in this article.

-# Designing our game
+# Designing the game

-Our game is going to play out over messages between the `host` and all the `players`.
+The game is going to play out over messages between the `host` and all of the `players`.

-As a principal we're going to send messages from the `host` to each individual client representing the next thing they have to do.
-The `game stacks` - the piles of Depcit-It cards, will be stored in memory in the `hosts` browser, with only the information required to display to the player sent in messages at any one time.
+We will send messages from the `host` to each individual client representing the next thing they have to do.
+The `game stacks` (the piles of Depcit-It cards), will be stored in memory in the host's browser, with only the information required to display to each respective player sent in messages at any one time.
+This keeps our message payloads small and means we can structure the application in pairs of messages - requests for user input and their responses.

-This:

-- Keeps our message payloads small
-- Means we can structure our application in pairs of messages - requests for user input and their responses.

-Our game has five key phases:
+The game has five key phases:

-- Dealing and setup
+* Dealing and setup
-- Collecting image input from players
+* Collecting image input from players (repeats until game end)
-- Collecting text captions from players
+* Collecting text captions from players (repeats until game end)
-- Collecting scores from players
+* Collecting scores from players
-- Displaying scores
+* Displaying scores

 Each of these phases will be driven by pairs of messages.

-To fit inside our `p2p client`, we're going to always store a variable called `lastMessage` in our web app - and have our UI respond to the contents of this last message.
+We store a variable called `lastMessage` in inside the `p2p client` this allows us to make the UI to respond to the contents of this last message.
 This is a simple way to control what is shown on each players screen.

 We'll use a message type called `wait` to place players in a holding page while other players complete their inputs.